aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/roshei-hadashim/rosh-hodesh/elohim-the-life-of-nature-by-rabbi-mordecai-kaplan-1945.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-He binds up the Pleiades in a cluster
+[Elohim] binds up the Pleiades in a cluster
 And loosens the chains of Orion;
 He directs the signs of the Zodiac
 And guides the constellations of the Bear.[foot]Based on Job 38:31-32.[/foot]